 Attorney-General Tan Sri Abdul Gani Patail commended the MACC for a thorough investigation into the case and the prosecution would be calling about 16 witnesses.

-Whilst we will looking forward with this case rather interestingly (because charging is one thing, conviction is another – still remember PKFZ?), one have to wonder why the AG took that long to pull the man into the “cage”?
+Whilst we will look forward with this case rather interestingly (because charging is one thing, a conviction is another – still remember PKFZ?), one has to wonder why the AG took that long to pull the man into the “cage”?

 (yes, finally!)
 Steps Down

 After years being a pain in a neck for the community, MAIKA shareholders and many of the highway users, we finally heard this – “The moment I leave this room, I am no longer the president” – Hallelujah!
 But it sounds like it is not the end of the story.
 Not the end of the taxpayers’ money wasted down the drain.

 So the deal was made.
 Samy Vellu leaves, and in return he gets the post of Malaysia’s special envoy for infrastructure to South Asian countries.
 A position with ministerial status.
 It is also apparently to give him face, provide him a dignified exit.

 But why should the MIC get another ministerial position after its poor performance at the last general election?
 Where is the regard for values if rewards are given when they are not deserved?

 More importantly, why create a new position which would incur cost to the taxpayer?
 Samy Vellu’s salary, perks, claims and whatever else in the new position he’s taking will amount to a substantial amount.
 Why does the rakyat have to pay for it?